 Cost per Engagement

-Why it matters: If it costs you $0.50 per engagement on Instagram but $0.10 on LinkedIn, you know where to focus.
-Not all platforms deliver equal value for the same investment.
+Total spend divided by total engagements.
+If an engagement costs you $0.50 on Instagram but $0.10 on LinkedIn, you know where the money works harder.
+Not every platform returns the same value for the same spend.

-Warning: Don't optimize this in isolation.
+Don't optimize it in a vacuum, though.
 Cheap engagements from the wrong audience are worthless.
-A $2 engagement from an ideal customer profile beats a $0.05 engagement from a random teenager.
+A $2 engagement from your ideal customer beats a $0.05 engagement from a random teenager.

 Response Time

-Why it matters: Faster response times correlate with higher engagement rates and better customer satisfaction.
-Sprout Social found that 40% of consumers expect brands to respond within an hour on social media.
-Most brands take five hours.
+The average gap between getting a comment or DM and replying.
+Faster replies correlate with higher engagement and happier customers.
+Sprout Social found 40% of consumers expect a brand to respond within an hour; most brands take about five.

 How to Build a KPI Dashboard Without Overcomplicating It